Indiagraphs Logo

 The Industrial Turn: Why Silver Matters in Energy & EVs

 Silver is no ordinary metal.
 Among all conductive metals, it has the highest electrical conductivity.
-That gives it a special place in electronics, power systems, and solar cells – places where efficiency, reliability, and longevity define performance..
+This one single advantage gives it a permanent role in:

 Segment2024F Demand (Moz)Share of Total (%)Key Uses